 Chest Press – Hold handles in front of you.
-Brace your core and lean your weight into the handles, making sure your hips, shoulders, knees and ankles are aligned.
+Brace your core and lean your weight into the handles, making sure your hips, shoulders, knees, and ankles are aligned.
 Push back to start.

 Row – Lean back holding handles.
 Brace your core forming a strong plank with your shoulders pulled down and back.
 Maintaining your plank, pull your chest up to your hands.
 Lower yourself down in one slow, controlled movement.

 Inserting your feet into the TRX straps, plank up into a pushup position keeping your hands directly under your shoulders.
-Brace your core and make sure your head, shoulders, hips, knees and ankles are aligned.
+Brace your core and make sure your head, shoulders, hips, knees, and ankles are aligned.
 Lower your knees to the ground.

 Extend arms, pressing down on handles, knees bent.
 Bend forward from the hips, maintain a lengthened spine, extend the knees.
-Press on handles, extend at hips to upright position.
+Press on handles, extend at hips to an upright position.

 With one leg through both foot cradles on the TRX, ground yourself through your working leg.
 Push your hips down and back, and lunge down until your front knee is bent to 90 degrees.
 Keep your core braced and your chest up the entire time.
-Drive through your front foot using glute and hamstring to bring you back up.
+Drive through your front foot using your glutes and hamstring to bring you back up.

 In this series, I’ll be featuring some of the new trends that you’ll find at your local gym (or even for use at home).
 First up, Battle Ropes!